Deeves/TinyMUD/README.md

   - Create: `/auth create <name> | <password> | <description>`
   - Login: `/auth login <name> | <password>`
   - Tip: the first user you create becomes an admin.
-- Then try `look` to describe your current room.
+- Then try `look` to describe your current room, or `/help` to see available commands.

 Tip: For production or when deploying publicly, set `SECRET_KEY` in the environment.
 The server will warn if using a dev default.